raspberrypi/pico-sdk/README.md

    Note this example uses the default UART for _stdout_;
    if you want to use the default USB see the [hello-usb](https://github.com/raspberrypi/pico-examples/tree/master/hello_world/usb) example.

+1. If no target is specified the code will be built to run on the Raspberry Pi Pico.
+To target other boards such as the Pico W add a suitable define to the cmake command below. eg: ```cmake -DPICO_BOARD=pico_w ..```

 1. Setup a CMake build directory.
       For example, if not using an IDE: